-Lacey grew up in rural southern Iowa where she became a horse trainer as a young adult.
+Lacey, FL Aviation Center President and Owner, grew up in rural southern Iowa where she became a horse trainer as a young adult.
 For work, she travelled to Pittsburgh, PA for several years, then to North Carolina and eventually to Florida.
 Traveling to her far-flung clients led to the idea of learning to fly!
 She was soon hired at the local FBO, and was to promoted to customer service manager and later to supervisor.

 Andy Anderman has been a private pilot since the early 1960s, going on to add his instrument and commercial helicopter ratings in Army flight school in the mid-60s.
 He earned his multi-engine and ATP ratings in the mid-70s, and has been actively involved in aviation education ever since.
 He currently holds an aviation mechanic rating and gyrocopter, and instrument flight instructor certificates for gliders, rotorcraft and airplanes (single engine land and sea).

 In 2018, his lifelong pursuit was recognized by the FAA.
 He received the prestigious Wright Brothers Master Pilot Award, given to honor aviators for 50 years of safe flight operations.
 Little-known facts about Andy: he holds a Flight Engineer rating on the 727 and he is a senior parachute rigger.

 Steve became an air traffic controller in the United States Air Force in 1969.
 After 7 years active duty with the Air Force finished college and was hired by FAA.
 He earned private, commercial pilot’s license with instrument rating, multi-engine airplane and certified flight instructor from 1974 to 1976.
 Steve continued as a controller and pilot and added glider instructor rating.

 Steve hopes to help the next generation of pilots master the art of flying while enjoying teaching the science.
 He has seen the changes in aviation from the sixties to now and cannot wait for what is next.